OpenMDAO/OpenMDAO-Framework/docs/dev-guide/accessing.rst

    this may be a hyphenated name, such as  ``john-j-smith``; in other cases, it may be a first initial and last name, such as ``jsmith``.)

-.. seealso:: For information on creating a branch, building, and pushing a branch to openmdao on Launchpad, see
-	     :ref:`Working-on-Your-Branch`.